mnemnion/loon/clua/notes/syntax.md

 The tokens `< > \ /` are reserved as pairs.
 The angle brackets `<` and `>` are intended for type annotations.

 `\ /` are being held onto while I mull over their utility.
 I have an ambition to use them in a peculiar way: `\ (form) \ (form) / (form) / ` wherein the two backslashes must balance pairwise and the resulting pairs must balance recursively.
 I don't know what that's useful for, yet.
-I won't waste it as a confusing way to express a conditional, though.
+I won't waste it as a confusing way to express a conditional, though, or for object/attribute/value relationships, or the like.

 This means we will have a different set of mathematical functions from a more familiar lisp. `(/ 3 4)` doesn't produce `3/4` like a proper numeric tower enthusiast would expect, it's just a syntax error.
 As we'll see, this matters much less in Clua than it otherwise might.